betterdoc-org/website-gem-betterdoc-website-templating/README.md

 ### `MustacheDialect`

-The `MustacheDialect` can either be set explicitely (see below) and will be implicitely selected if no dialect has been set explicitely **and** the template path ends with `.mustache` or `.mustache.html`.
+The `MustacheDialect` can either be set explicitely (see below) and will be implicitely selected if no dialect has been set explicitly **and** the template path ends with `.mustache` or `.mustache.html`.

 #### Usage